dreardon/gcp_iam_policy_replacer/README.md

 # IAM Policy Replacer

 This script is designed to streamline the process of updating Google IAM policies with new email addresses.
 It's ideal for situations where user email addresses change on a larger scale (e.g., company email domain change).
+This script works for resource policies bound at the Organization, Folder, or Project level.
+See a note below for how to determine permissions for resources-level bindings under a project.

 ## Google Disclaimer
 This is not an officially supported Google product